Polaria1/One-Ship-Fleet/README.md

 - More diverse upgrades and possibly short mission chains to obtain them
 <br>
 # Mod Support
-- Lost in Midnight
+- Lost in Midnight (Partial; currently, only the Warbird)
-  - Warbird